 In the past few years, the internet has been bombarded with these health and fitness guides that have been designed by ‘health gurus’ who possess the so called ‘perfect bod’.

 Currently, Australia is in the middle of an obesity epidemic.
-Statistics state, two-in-three adults and one-in-four children are overweight or obese.
-Surely these fitness guides must be a positive for society by helping some people turn their lives around or at least assist them in losing a few kilos, right?
+Statistics show that two-in-three adults and one-in-four children are overweight or obese.
+Surely these fitness guides must be a positive for society.
+They are helping some people turn their lives around or at least assist them in losing a few kilos, right?